jalonghurst/VirtualStudio/README.md

 VirtualStudio is a virtual gallery space that allows artists and creatives to showcase their work in an online, accessible format.

-A node.js/express.js app built on MVC architecture, images are stored with cloudinary, and all data using MongoDB database /Mongoose.
+A node.js/express.js app built on MVC architecture.
+Includes authentication using passport.
+Images submitted by users are stored with cloudinary, and all data using MongoDB atlas database /Mongoose.

 Users have the ability to :